danmbrown/100questions/IfYouCouldAskSomeoneFromTheTargetUserGroupOneQuestionWhatWouldYouAsk.md

 # If you could ask someone from the target user group one question, what would you ask?
 ## What I'm asking
 On the surface, I'm fishing for questions to ask users, perhaps to include in a user research effort.
 But, really, what I'm curious about is what someone perceives as the gaps in their own knowledge about their users, visitors, customers.
-By getting them to focus on a single question directed at the target audience, I'm encouraging them to think about the aspect they know least about.
+Perhaps it's not their own gaps, but gaps they perceive in the collective knowledge of their team or organization.
+By getting them to focus on a single question directed at the target audience, I'm encouraging them to think about the aspect they know least about, or perhaps the aspect that's most pressing.

 ## Who to ask
 This question illuminates misconceptions and mythologies best when asked of stakeholders who are important decision-makers, but have some distance from the users themselves.